Hessee History, Family Crest & Coats of Arms

 The Anglo-Saxon name Hessee comes from when the family resided in the village and township of Hessay, which is in the parish of Moor Monkton in the West Riding of Yorkshire.
 The surname Hessee belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 The surname Hessee was first found in West Yorkshire at Hessay, a village and civil parish that dates back to the Domesday Book of 1086 where it was first listed as Hesdesai.
 By the 12th century, the place name had evolved to Heslesaia and literally meant "marshland or island where hazels grow," from the Old English words "haesel" + "sae" + "eg."

 Early History of the Hessee family

-Another 221 words (16 lines of text) covering the years 1086, 1272, 1307, 1273 and 1379 are included under the topic Early Hessee History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hessee research.
+Another 111 words (8 lines of text) covering the years 1086, 1272, 1307, 1273 and 1379 are included under the topic Early Hessee History in all our PDF Extended History products and printed products wherever possible.

 Hessee Spelling Variations